CONTACT US

 - Why is my (my student's) information shared with military recruiters?

 - The Every Student Succeeds Act of 2015 (ESSA), requires all local education agencies, including the Utah Department of Education, to provide to military recruiters, upon their request, the name, address, and telephone number of secondary school students.
 Secondary school students are defined as students enrolled in middle, intermediate, and/or high schools.
-It also applies to students in grades 7 through 12 in secondary schools (e.g. 7-8, 9-12).
+It also applies to students in grades 7 through 12 in secondary schools (e.g., 7-8, 9-12).

 If any eligible student (18 years of age) or the parent/guardian of a secondary student does not want the Utah Department of Education to provide the requested information to military recruiters, the eligible student or the parent/guardian must "opt out" of providing such information.
 To do this, the printed and signed Secondary Schools Directory Information Withhold Release Request [pdf] [link to pdf from policy manual] needs to be submitted to the school office by the eligible student or parent/legal guardian.

-"Directory Information Withhold Release Request" forms are to be submitted annually, and will be accepted at any time during the school year.
+"Directory Information Withhold Release Request" forms are to be submitted annually and will be accepted at any time during the school year.
 If a request is submitted after student information has been turned over to the military's Inter-Service Recruitment Council (IRC), the “opt-out” request will apply to future information the Utah Department of Education submits to the IRC.
 If a parent, guardian, or eligible student does not file an “opt-out” request, student information may be released to the extent that laws, regulations, and/or policies authorize such disclosures without consent.

 [adapted from Provo SD directory information notice 9/22/2022]